antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 For the table presented above, we can see that the `GetLength` benchmark was taking `1932 ns` to execute on average with .NET 5, and only `58.52 ns` with .NET 6.
 The ratio column tells us that .NET 6 was on average taking 3% of .NET 5 total time execution.
 We can also say that .NET 6 is 33 (`1.00 / 0.03`) times faster than .NET 5 for this particular benchmark and environment.

-With that in mind, let's take a look at what we have changed.
+With that in mind, let's take a look at what we changed.

 ## Performance improvements

-Based on feedback from our customers ([#16354](https://github.com/dotnet/runtime/issues/16354), [#25905](https://github.com/dotnet/runtime/issues/25905)) and some additional profiling with Visual Studio Profiler we have identified key CPU bottlenecks of the Windows implementation.
+Based on feedback from our customers ([#16354](https://github.com/dotnet/runtime/issues/16354), [#25905](https://github.com/dotnet/runtime/issues/25905)) and some additional profiling with Visual Studio Profiler we identified key CPU bottlenecks of the Windows implementation.

 ![.NET 5 sys-calls](writeasync_cpu_before_callstack.png)

-By using [Visual Studio Memory Profiler](https://docs.microsoft.com/visualstudio/profiling/memory-usage?view=vs-2019) we have tracked down all allocations:
+By using [Visual Studio Memory Profiler](https://docs.microsoft.com/visualstudio/profiling/memory-usage?view=vs-2019) we tracked down all allocations:

 ![.NET 5 Visual Studio Profiler CallTree](memory_profiling_before.png)

 ### Seek and Position

-After some decent amount of brainstorming, we got to the conclusion that all performance bottlenecks in `FileStream.ReadAsync()` and `FileStream.WriteAsync()` methods were caused by the fact that when `FileStream` was opened for asynchronous IO, it was synchronizing the file offset with  Windows for every asynchronous operation.
+After some decent amount of brainstorming, we came to the conclusion that all performance bottlenecks in `FileStream.ReadAsync()` and `FileStream.WriteAsync()` methods were caused by the fact that when `FileStream` was opened for asynchronous IO, it was synchronizing the file offset with  Windows for every asynchronous operation.
 A [blog post](https://docs.microsoft.com/archive/blogs/winserverperformance/designing-applications-for-high-performance-part-iii-2) from the Windows Server Performance Team calls the API that allows for doing that (`SetFilePointer()` method) an *anachronism*:

 > The old DOS SetFilePointer API is an anachronism.
 One should specify the file offset in the overlapped structure even for synchronous I/O. It should never be necessary to resort to the hack of having private file handles for each thread.

 We decided to stop doing that for seekable files and simply track the offset only in memory, and use sys-calls that always require us to provide the file offset in an explicit way.
-We have done that for both Windows and Unix implementation.
+We did that for both the Windows and the Unix implementation.
 We discuss this breaking change [later](#Tracking-file-offset-only-in-memory) in this post.

 ```csharp
 [Benchmark]